fair-QAQ/fair-QAQ/README.md

 -👀Chinese.
   🐱‍🐉Currently studying in Hubei, China.
 🐱‍🚀🐱‍🚀🐱‍🚀✨Internet of things Engineering
-🐱‍At present, he is still a little rookie.
+🐱‍At present, I am still a little rookie.
 🐱‍🏍I hope you can give me more advice